hikeventures/hikeventures.github.io/_posts/best/2016-04-18-best-wallet-hiking-backpacking.markdown

 ## Conclusion

-If functionality is your main criteria to choose your wallet for your next hiking or backpacking trip then you should probably try a cheap plastic bag.

-To make your wallet 100% waterproof you might however still place it in some sort of plastic bag or at least wax the G-1000 fabric.
+The most affordable solution is probably to use a cheap plastic bag and wrap it around your wallet.

 Personally, I use both - a Fjällräven Zip Card Holder and sometimes an additional plastic bag when I go packrafting.

+The Chums wallet would be quite useful if you are into watersports such as kayaking or pack rafting.